robhitchens/bash-scripts/cd-metadata-grabber/plan.md

 I should probably write a small example to prove out this logic by writing up a script that handles a queue file.

 [Example to follow for creating queue](https://maximerobeyns.com/fragments/job_queue)

+While working through the query service script, might want to look at adding some json schema validation based on the example I have already.
+That way I can validate that the payloads are the same structure between albums, and if there are differences then I can have a better defined structure or something.
+Idk, this was a thought I had a few days ago didn't quite remember where I was going with it.